 In conclusion, a whole house generator is not tax-deductible for the majority of homeowners.
 Nevertheless, the peace of mind it brings and the ability to keep a home running normally during power outages might make the investment worthwhile.
 If you have questions regarding tax deductions for home improvements or wish to learn more about generators, consult with a licensed tax professional or a generator specialist.

-Related article: Will A 12000 Watt Generator Run A 4 Ton AC Unit?
+Related article: How Long Will A 7500 Watt Generator Run?

 Frequently Asked Questions about Whole House Generator Tax Deductions